ESA title

 How will I know if I am selected for an interview?

-If you are selected for an interview, you will receive an email from one of our HR colleagues.
+If you are selected for an interview, you will receive an email from a member of our recruiting team.
 You will be asked to add some documents to your candidate profile, such as a copy of your diploma or passport/ID card prior to the interview.
 All the applications receive an automatic acknowledgement of receipt.
 Once you have applied, you will be able to track the status of your application.
 All candidates, whether they are selected for interview or not, are informed by email about the outcome of their application.

 Will the interview take place face-to-face?

-ESA interviews take place virtually by Webex or Teams.
+ESA interviews take place virtually by Teams.
 If you are selected for an interview, you will receive all necessary information by email.

 I applied to a vacancy but now that it is closed, I can’t find it on my candidate profile.
 What should I do?